actix/actix-website/content/docs/getting-started.md

 ### Using Attribute Macros to Define Routes

-Alternatively, you can define routes using macro attributes which allows you to specify the routes above your functions like so:
+Alternatively, you can define routes using macro attributes which allow you to specify the routes above your functions like so:

 {{< include-example example="getting-started" section="macro-attributes">}}